 B i o g r a p h y

-Born in Madrid, Mireia Frutos studied a Master of Music at the Liszt Academy in Budapest, with professors Kemenes András and Szokolay Balázs, and professor Csalog Gábor for chamber music, and a Bachelors Degree at the Superior Conservatory of Aragón, with pofessor Miguel Ángel Ortega.
+Born in Madrid, Mireia Frutos is currently studying a Doctorate in Collaborative Piano at the Indiana University Jacobs School of Music in Bloomington, Indiana.
+She studied a Master of Music at the Liszt Academy in Budapest, Hungary, and a Bachelors Degree at the Superior Conservatory of Aragón, Spain.

-As an artist, she has performed in Autralia, Malaysia, Spain, Italy, Germany, Austria, France, Hungary, Israel, and the USA.
-She is a very active pianist, and is at the moment involved in several projects both as solo pianist and as collaborative pianist with a wide variety of chamber music alliances, like cello and piano, piano trio, 4 hands piano and ensemble.
-With orchestra, she has performed the Mendelssohn's second piano concerto, Beethoven's Triple Concerto and Saint-Saens' “The Carnival of the Animals”.
-She is also very interested in the music of our days, and has worked with composers and premiered works both for piano solo and ensemble, like "Three movements for piano" by Paul Elwood, “Dejà vu” by Javier Romero, “Keverék” by Ismael Palacio, “Our princess is in another castle” by Óscar Piniella, “Toccata” by David Pellejer or “Pyramus and Thysbe” by Philippe Lamouris.
+As an artist, she has performed in Australia, Malaysia, Spain, Italy, Germany, Austria, France, Hungary, Israel, and the USA, both as a solo pianist, as a collaborator with a wide variety of ensembles, and as a soloist with orchestra.
+Dedicated to contemporary music, she has worked with composers and premiered works both for piano solo and ensemble, like "Three movements for piano" by Paul Elwood, “Dejà vu” by Javier Romero, “Keverék” by Ismael Palacio, “Our princess is in another castle” by Óscar Piniella, “Toccata” by David Pellejer or “Pyramus and Thysbe” by Philippe Lamouris.

 Mireia Frutos has been awarded First Prize in several competitions, like the Musical Youth of Spain Competition, the “Marisa Montiel” piano competition, the “Hazen” Competition, or the “Acordes Caja Madrid” Competition for orchestra, as soloist with the Mendelssohn's.second piano concerto.
 This last one was recorded and broadcasted for the Spanish Television.